-At We-Fix-U Physiotherapy and Foot Health Clinic, many patients ask us, “What’s causing the pain on top of my foot?”
+At We-Fix-U Foot Health and Physiotherapy Clinic Bowmanville, many patients ask us, “What’s causing the pain on top of my foot?”
 Such pain can be sharp, burning, or aching, making everyday activities challenging.

 Let’s go over the most common culprits of pain across the top of your foot and how you can identify them.